7 Home Remedies for Bacterial Vaginosis

 How people catch bacterial vaginosis

-Experts still don’t know the exact cause of bacterial vaginosis (BV).
-However, they consider that it can be caused by many different factors, such as:
+Experts still don’t know the exact cause of bacterial vaginosis (BV)

 - Poor intimate hygiene habits.